Canada's Condominium Magazine

 Tridel partners with Elby

-Tridel, one of Canada’s top condominium developers — and a company known for “green” and environmental innovations — partnered with Elby e-bikes to help encourage “green commuting,” and to ease traffic stress for condominium residents.
+Tridel, one of Canada’s top condominium developers — and a company known for “green” and environmental innovations — teamed up with Elby e-bikes to help encourage “green commuting,” and to ease traffic stress for condominium residents.
 E-bikes, already ubiquitous in much of high-congestion urban areas of Asia, are growing in popularity in Europe and North America.

-The initial kick-off program — designed to raise awareness and adoption of environmentally-friendly electric bikes — includes an exclusive discount for Tridel condo owners, and a contest for a give-away of 3 ebikes.
+The initial kick-off program — designed to raise awareness and adoption of environmentally-friendly electric bikes — includes an exclusive discount for Tridel condo owners, and a contest for a give-away of 3 e-bikes.
 Tridel is also participating in displaying the e-bikes at three of their presentation centres.

-“We are excited about the potential of our partnership with Elby,” said Jim Ritchie, Executive Vice President of Sales and Marketing at Tridel.
+“We are excited about the potential of our collaboration with Elby,” said Jim Ritchie, Executive Vice President of Sales and Marketing at Tridel.
 “E-bikes are popular in world-class cities like Paris, Amsterdam and London because they have a lot of benefits.
 The Elby was specifically designed for urban environments, and we think it’s a great solution for our homeowners.”

 Tridel — Built Green, Living Green, Commuting Green

 “Sustainable living is core to the Tridel vision,” according to the Elby page on the the Tridel website.
 For many years, Tridel has been known and distinguished by their “Built Green” trademark and philosophy.
 Now, Tridel is encouraging it’s communities to also think in terms of green commuting and living.